zlogic/mendix-docs/content/en/docs/releasenotes/marketplace/general-marketplace.md

 ### December 05, 2024

-#### Improvements & updates
+#### Improvements

-* Release notes are now editable for all versions of your Marketplae components.
-No need to reach out to Mendix Support anymore to change it.
+* Release notes are now editable for all versions of your Marketplace components.
+You no longer have to reach out to Mendix Support to change them.
-* The Company Subscriptions page is deprecated and offboarded from the Marketplace.
+* The Company Subscriptions page has been removed from the Marketplace.
-* The Support Type labels 'Siemens' and 'Partner' are added to the Marketplace in StudioPro.
+* The Support Type labels 'Siemens' and 'Partner' have been added to the Marketplace in Studio Pro.

 ### October 31, 2024